1) Where are you located?

 3) Will my kitten/cat be examined by a veterinarian before placement?

-4) How can I find a feline veterinarian?
+4) Should I use a feline only Veterinarian?

 5) Will I have to spay/neuter my kitten?